backstage/backstage/docs/getting-started/index.md

 - `yarn` [Installation](https://classic.yarnpkg.com/en/docs/install)
 - `docker` [installation](https://docs.docker.com/engine/install/)
 - `git` [installation](https://github.com/git-guides/install-git)
-- If the system is not directly accessible over your network (uncommon, mostly when you're installing in a container, VM, remote system), the following ports need to be opened: 3000, 7000
+- If the system is not directly accessible over your network the following ports need to be opened: 3000, 7007.
+This is quite uncommon, unless when you're installing in a container, VM or remote system.

 ### Create your Backstage App